aksudogukan/aksudogukan.github.io/_pages/teaching.md

 layout: page
 permalink: /teaching/
 title: Teaching
-description: The list of the lectures and lab sessions that I gave is listed in the below.
+description: A list of the lectures and lab sessions that I gave is listed.
 nav: true
 nav_order: 2